aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 ### Set Syntax

-The `repeat.for` functionality works not only with arrays (the most collection type you will be using) but also with Javascript sets.
-The syntax for iterating sets is the same as it is for arrays, so nothing changes in the template, only the collection type you are working with.
+The `repeat.for` functionality works with arrays (the collection type you will be using) and Javascript sets.
+The syntax for iterating sets is the same as for arrays, so nothing changes in the template, only the collection type you are working with.

 {% code title="repeater-template.ts" %}
 ```typescript